roytang/blog/content/quotes/tic.md

 ### 197

-<jaeger> then bakit ito yung prize if no one likes it!
+&lt;jaeger&gt; then bakit ito yung prize if no one likes it!

-<jaeger> ayaw ko rin kaya ko pinapamigay
+&lt;jaeger&gt; ayaw ko rin kaya ko pinapamigay

 ---